The-Modular-Mind/oscelot/README.md

 - [MACRO](./docs/Macro.md): marco-knob for four parameter-mappings and two CV outputs
 - [MAZE](./docs/Maze.md): 4 channel sequencer running on a 2-dimensional grid
 - [MB](./docs/Mb.md): experimental replacement for Rack's module browser, formerly available in [stoermelder's PackTau](https://github.com/stoermelder/vcvrack-packtau)
-- [MEM](./docs/Oscelot.md#mem-expander): storage-expander for MIDI mapping-presets with MIDI-CAT
+- [MEM](./docs/Oscelot.md#mem-expander): storage-expander for OSC mapping-presets with OSC-CAT
 - [µMAP](./docs/CVMapMicro.md): a single instance of CV-MAP's slots with attenuverters
-- [MIDI-CAT](./docs/Oscelot.md): map parameters to osc controllers similar to MIDI-MAP with osc feedback and note mapping
+- [OSC-CAT](./docs/Oscelot.md): map parameters to osc controllers similar to OSC-MAP with osc feedback and note mapping
-- [MIDI-MON](./docs/OSCMon.md): input-monitor for MIDI messages
+- [OSC-MON](./docs/OSCMon.md): input-monitor for OSC messages
-- [MIDI-STEP](./docs/OSCStep.md): utility for relative modes of endless knobs on your MIDI controller such as Arturia Beatstep
+- [OSC-STEP](./docs/OSCStep.md): utility for relative modes of endless knobs on your OSC controller such as Arturia Beatstep
 - [MIRROR](./docs/Mirror.md): utility for synchronizing module parameters
-- [PILE, POLY-PILE](./docs/Pile.md): utility which translates increment triggers or decrement triggers in an absolute voltage, especially useful with MIDI-STEP
+- [PILE, POLY-PILE](./docs/Pile.md): utility which translates increment triggers or decrement triggers in an absolute voltage, especially useful with OSC-STEP
 - [RAW](./docs/Raw.md): a digital effect based on the dynamics of bistable systems
 - [ReMOVE Lite](./docs/ReMove.md): a recorder for knob/slider/switch-automation
 - [ROTOR Model A](./docs/RotorA.md): spread a carrier signal across 2-16 output channels using CV
-- [SAIL](./docs/Sail.md): control any parameter currently hovered by mouse with CV, especially useful with MIDI-CC
+- [SAIL](./docs/Sail.md): control any parameter currently hovered by mouse with CV, especially useful with OSC-CC
 - [SIPO](./docs/Sipo.md): serial-in parallel-out shift register with polyphonic output and CV controls
 - [SPIN](./docs/Spin.md): utility for converting mouse-wheel or middle mouse-button events into triggers
 - [STROKE](./docs/Stroke.md): utility which converts used-defined hotkeys into triggers or gates, also provides some special commands for Rack's enviroment